ivo-alves/cv/index.md

 [Download on the App Store](https://apps.apple.com/app/id1543935852)

-{% include googleDrivePlayer.html id=page.ktkSM3ID %}
+{% include googleDrivePlayer.html id=page.ktkplayID %}

 Keep the keep is the longest project I've been working on.
 Initially created and designed by Marco Vale, it has become a team effort and we're both investing all of our free time so we can share it with the world.

-For now I'll share a sneak peek.
+Keep as an early prototype:

 {% include googleDrivePlayer.html id=page.ktkID %}